 Seven Step Speaking Course

 In this seven-step speaking course we’ll look at the foundations for a successful speech or persuasive presentation.
-With a dash of added alliteration for fun.
 The seven key ingredients are:

 - Speech Structure